seckcoder/iu_c311/racket/implicit-ref/README.md

 based on letrec-multi-declare
-implicit reference with recursion based on circular structure The implementation on the book is actually wrong.
+implicit reference(call-by-value) with recursion based on circular structure The implementation on the book is actually wrong.
 Each time you call a recursive procedure, it will allocate a new piece of memory.